wvwatson/Budget/README.markdown

 Things usually start as an idea.
 As we nurse that idea we give it resources.
 At some point we want to know just how big that idea can become.
-It's at that point when start the balancing act of keeping the idea from consuming all of our resources, or everything else from consuming the resources from the idea.
-Thats where budgets come in.
+It's at that point when we start the balancing act of keeping the idea from consuming all of our resources, or everything else from consuming the resources of the idea.
+That's where budgets come in.

 Your idea -> feasibility numbers -> projection -> budget